A combination of Zingiber officinale and Allium sativum ethanol extracts prevented liver and kidney toxicities caused by doxorubicin in Wistar rats

 Sleep, stress, and alcohol

 Short sleep and high stress can raise glucose.
 Create a bedtime routine and practice brief stress breaks during the day.
 If you drink alcohol, monitor sugars more closely and avoid drinking on an empty stomach.
+Using a non invasive blood glucose monitor can make tracking your glucose levels easier and more comfortable, allowing you to check trends without frequent finger pricks and adjust your lifestyle choices in real time.

 Monitoring progress and knowing when to adjust